Malpractice Insurance for Paramedics

 Get a Free Quote Now

-Homewood Insurance works with a number of different carriers to ensure you have the most suitable insurance coverage at the best price.
+The fastest way to find the most suitable malpractice coverage for paramedics is to fill out our quick quote form.
+Homewood Insurance works with a number of different carriers to ensure you have the most suitable coverage at the best price.

-Malpractice Insurance for Paramedics can include:
+Paramedic Malpractice Insurance can include:

-Insurance for Paramedics can include:
+Insurance for Paramedics Can Include

-Professional Liability (Malpractice Insurance)
+Professional Liability (Malpractice) Insurance

 General Liability Insurance

-Recommended Add-ons
+Recommended Add-Ons

 ⬆ Back to contents

-• Entry-level / Basic EMS (claims-made): $69 – $250
+• Entry-level / Basic EMS (claims-made): $69 – $250 per year.

-• Experienced ALS Paramedic: $300 – $800
+• Experienced ALS Paramedic: $300 – $800 per year.

-• Critical Care / Flight Paramedic: $1,000 – $3,000
+• Critical Care / Flight Paramedic: $1,000 – $3,000 per year.

-• Supervisory or Multi-State Role: $3,000 – $5,000+
+• Supervisory or Multi-State Role: $3,000 – $7,000 per year.

 ⬆ Back to contents